 - Compatibility with specific software (eg. Windows, macOS, or Linux, depending on what type of computer you use - or maybe you will buy a whole new PC setup just for astrophotography.
 Post-processing can be power-consuming.)

-So before you actually spend your money on astrophotography gear, find out what are your real needs and goals.
+So before you spend your money on astrophotography gear, find out what are your real needs and goals.

 Equatorial Mount